-Of the 53 IIS assessed for recommended date, the following high-level observations provide additional context for reading and interpreting the recommended date accuracy graph:
+Of the 58 IIS assessed for recommended date, the following high-level observations provide additional context for reading and interpreting the recommended date accuracy graph:

-- Adolescent measure: - Not measured: One IIS showed support for recommended date but did not return it consistently across all vaccine families.
-As such, IIS accuracy could not be measured. - Vaccine family threshold: Three IIS were downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold.

-- Adult measure:
+- Pediatric measure: - Vaccine family threshold: One IIS were downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold. - Adolescent measure: - Not measured: One IIS showed support for recommended date but did not return it consistently across all vaccine families.
+As such, IIS accuracy could not be measured. - Vaccine family threshold: Three IIS were downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold. - Adult measure:

-- Not measured: Nine IIS showed support for recommended date but did not return it consistently across all vaccine families.
+- Not measured: Seven IIS showed support for recommended date but did not return it consistently across all vaccine families.
 As such, IIS accuracy could not be measured.